HL7/fhir-gender-harmony/input/pagecontent/model.md

 ### Person

-**Definition:** This is an abstract class to be mapped onto a concrete class in a specific standard or definition.
-The concrete class is expected to be a kind of person.
+**Definition:** This is an abstract representing a person.

-**Usage Note:** In FHIR a specific functional mapping might add attributes or modify existing attributes of the FHIR Patient Class.
-When used with standards that do not define classes, e.g., HL7 v2.x, this abstract Person class can be mapped into concrete changes to the standard.
+**Usage Note:** This class may be mapped onto a concrete class when implemented using a model with concrete classes representing a person where additional attributes can be added or existing attributes can be enhanced.
+In FHIR currently this would be the following resources: Person, Patient, Practitioner, and RelatedPerson

 ### Gender Identity (GI)

-Gender Identity describes the identity or identities of the person.
+Gender Identity describes the identity of the person.
 This is important in many social and cultural contexts.
 It might be missing, as for an infant, or multi-valued in some cultures and specific situations.
 The meaning, criteria, and implications of specific gender